-As of December 31, 2016, we had a total of 3,887 full-time and 1,616 part-time employees, of whom 4,334 were employed in our retail channel and 1,169 were employed in corporate, manufacturing, distribution and direct channel support functions.
+As of December 30, 2017, we had a total of 3,860 full-time and 1,713 part-time employees, of whom 4,377 were employed in our retail stores and 1,196 were employed in corporate, manufacturing, distribution and e-commerce support functions.
 None of our employees belong to a union or are a party to any collective bargaining or similar agreement except for certain employees at one of our Seattle based stores, who are members of the United Food & Commercial Workers Local No. 367.
 We consider our relationships with our employees to be good.